w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-polkadot.md

 - Select the Controller.
 This is the account that will decide when to start or stop validating.

 First, go to the [Staking](https://polkadot.js.org/apps/#/staking/actions) section.
-Click on "Account Actions", and then the "New stake" button.
+Click on "Account Actions", and then the "+ Stash" button.

 ![dashboard bonding](assets/guides/how-to-validate/polkadot-dashboard-bonding.jpg)